jdinkla/from-the-ground-up-ray-tracer/README.md

 Ray Tracer in Kotlin
 =============================

-*Remark*: This project is currently rewritten from Java and Groovy to Kotlin.
+*Remark*: This project was migrated rom Java and Groovy to Kotlin.
 The old code with Java and Groovy is available in the branch `groovy-java`.
-It is not fully functional at the moment.
-There is a JavaFX interface and some example worlds written in Kotlin DSL.

 While reading the excellent book
 "[Ray tracing from the ground up](http://www.raytracegroundup.com/)"